PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - **Previous Funding:** This project has not been submitted for funding to any other entities.
 - **Milestone Delivery:** All milestones will be delivered according to the official [Polkadot Open Source Grant delivery guidelines](https://github.com/PolkadotOpenSourceGrants/delivery/blob/master/delivery-guidelines.md), including proper documentation, code quality standards, and submission procedures.
 Milestone submissions may be provided at any time after the grant is awarded, potentially earlier than the estimated timeline if development progresses efficiently.
-- **Community Need Evidence:** This project addresses documented governance enhancement opportunities within the Polkadot Ambassador Fellowship.
+- **Evidence of Community Need:** This project addresses documented governance enhancement opportunities within the Polkadot Ambassador Fellowship.
 Through direct participation in the Polkadot Ambassador Fellowship since its inception, the applicant has observed areas where additional governance capabilities could benefit the collective, particularly in structured decision-making, and transparent processes.
 Similar governance mechanisms have proven successful in other ecosystems, such as Aragon's dispute resolution system.

 The proposed evidence handling pattern (storing hashes on-chain with off-chain evidence references) is inspired by successful implementations in decentralized courts like Aragon Court, which has demonstrated that transparent, verifiable governance decisions can be made efficiently while maintaining auditability.
-- **Open Source Experience:** As detailed in the <a href="#teams-experience">Team's Experience</a> and <a href="#significant-polkadot-ecosystem-contributions">Significant Polkadot Ecosystem Contributions</a> sections, our team has demonstrated extensive commitment to open-source development in the Polkadot ecosystem through direct contributions to core projects, documentation improvements, community support, and self-directed initiatives.
+- **Open Source Experience:** As detailed in the <a href="#teams-experience">Team's Experience</a> and <a href="#significant-polkadot-ecosystem-contributions">Significant Polkadot Ecosystem Contributions</a> sections of this application.
+Our team has demonstrated extensive commitment to open-source development in the Polkadot ecosystem through direct contributions to core projects, documentation improvements, community support, and self-directed initiatives.